Socks the Cat Rocks the Hill: Reception

-Although never released, Socks the Cat Rocks the Hill was reviewed by multiple publications who generally saw it as an average platformer albeit with excellent boss design and political satire.
+Although never fully released at the time of development, Socks the Cat Rocks the Hill was reviewed by multiple publications who generally saw it as an average platformer albeit with excellent boss design and political satire.
 Nintendo Power found the boss characters to be humorous but criticized the poor controls.
 GamePro also praised the bosses and the satire, but were more critical with the flat graphics and poor sound.
 They provided scores of 3.0 for graphics, 2.5 for sound, 3.5 for controls, and 3.5 for "fun factor" (out of 5).
 Nintendo Power believed poor controls made the game challenging, but GamePro found the game easy and thought the controls "take practice but prove effective."
 Electronic Gaming Monthly dubbed it "a cute run-and-jump, claw the enemies game."